Livku2/BNM-Android/README.md

+# This is just so I can clone more easily

 ## ByNameModding
 #### English | [Русский](https://github.com/ByNameModding/BNM-Android/blob/master/README_RU.md)
 ByNameModding is a library for modding of il2cpp games by classes, methods, field names.
 It includes everything you need for Android Unity games modding.<br>